 Fiona McNeill Awarded Principal’s Medal for Helping Students Adapt to Hybrid Teaching

-Learning Technologist Fiona McNeill named one of the recipients of the Principal’s Medal 2020 for her course helping first-year students to connect with one another and adapt to hybrid teaching.
+Reader in Computer Science Education Fiona McNeill named one of the recipients of the Principal’s Medal for her course helping first-year students connect with each other and adapt to hybrid teaching.

 Fiona developed the Informatics Connect programme for first-year Informatics students as a way for students to get to know one another and improve their soft skills, helping them to achieve in their academic careers even under the new hybrid teaching model.
 With students physically distanced due to Covid-19, the course provided a welcome space for them to build relationships with their classmates and share their experiences of starting their degree.

 I created Informatics Connect because I thought it was really important that our first-year students get a chance to interact with other students in an informal situation, to help them build peer bonds.
 We covered a lot of topics… and got guest speakers in, like people from counselling and disability services to talk to them about the support that is on offer, and 4th year and graduate students to talk to them about their experiences during their degree.

 In addition to facilitating discussion between students, Informatics Connect encourages dialogue with teaching staff, which allowed students to provide feedback and take an active role in improving the School’s approach to hybrid teaching.
 Fiona and the other course organisers conducted polls and surveys to gauge how students were feeling about remote delivery of teaching, which could be shared with teaching staff throughout the School.

 The students said that one of the things they most enjoyed in the course was getting to find out how everyone else was feeling about their studies, which made them feel less alone.